 We are using the term “creation” to refer to the things the eternal God spoke into existence through the Lord Jesus at the time of the beginning of the world.
 As we are using the term, the creation does not include angels, cherubim, seraphim, or other creatures of the spirit realm.
 While they are created beings we do not believe they are mentioned in the first chapter of Genesis.
 Therefore they are not included in the deliverance announced in Romans 8:21, although all created beings that are saved, both in the material realm and the spirit realm, will finally have their center and circumference in the Lord Jesus Christ.

 Because of the sin of Adam and Eve the physical creation was placed by the Lord under the bondage of corruption.
 But the Lord has bound the creation in corruption in the hope that one day He may find it worthy to be released into the liberty of the glory of the children of God.

 The Scripture teaches that all of the material realm that God deems worthy of salvation together with the elect of the spirit realm will be made one Kingdom in the Lord Jesus Christ.

-Whom [Jesus] the heaven must receive until the times of restitution [restoration] of all things, which God hath spoken by the mouth of all his holy prophets since the world began.
+“whom heaven must receive until the times of restoration of all things, which God has spoken by the mouth of all His holy prophets since the world began.
 (Acts 3:21)